dpengineering/softdev-training/Exercises/ExampleKivyProject.md

 2. Create another button that displays the number of times you've pressed it.

-3. Create a slider labeled "position" that, when activated, changes the text on a seperate label or position from  to 100.
+3. Create a slider labeled "position" that, when activated, changes the text on a separate label or position from  to 100.

 4. Create a button that is an image.
 Have this button transition to a new screen when pressed.